UIUC-iSchool-DataViz/is445_bcubcg_fall2025/syllabus.md

 The submission process for homeworks will be described by example during class before any homeworks are to be submitted.

+**NOTE:** if you join the course late *you* are responsible for getting all assignments in on and/or reaching out to the instructor *as soon as you join the class*.
+Late requests for assignment submission after joining will not be accepted (i.e., if you are worried about a due date, reach out to the instructor the day you add the class).

 ## Assignment Details